holderekt/astarvisualizer/README.md

 python astarvisualizer.py <size>
 ```
 The size is the number of squares on each side of the grid.
 The default value is 20.
 This application is not finished.
 If you want to clear the grid you have to restart the application.
+I have still to insert some error control, if there is no start or finish the application will probably crash.
+You can click more than one time on the grid when inserting start and finish points, the old point will be removed.

 Command | Result
 ------------ | -------------